bentoml/BentoML/docs/source/deployment/knative.rst

 ===========================================

-For this guide, the kubernetes cluster run on minikube, Get the appropriate ip from minikube and the port from istio
+Find the cluster IP address and exposed port of the deployed Knative service, in the context of minikube:

 .. code-block::